pacphi/tf4k8s/experiments/gcp/registry/README.md

-# Terraform for creating a Ggoogle Container Registry
+# Terraform for creating a Google Container Registry

 Sometimes you need a place to put your container images.
 Why not use Google Cloud Platform's registry?